AC-LIO: Towards Asymptotic Compensation for Distortion in LiDAR-Inertial Odometry via Selective Intra-Frame Smoothing

 Abstract

-🔸Existing LiDAR-Inertial Odometry (LIO) methods typically utilize the prior state trajectory derived from the IMU integration to compensate for the motion distortion within LiDAR frames.
-However, discrepancies between the prior and actual trajectory can lead to residual distortions that compromise the consistency of the LiDAR frame with its corresponding geometric environment.
+🔸Existing LiDAR-Inertial Odometry (LIO) methods typically utilize the prior trajectory derived from the IMU integration to compensate for the motion distortion within LiDAR frames.
+However, discrepancies between the prior and true trajectory can lead to residual motion distortions that compromise the consistency of LiDAR frame with its corresponding geometric environment.
 This imbalance may result in pointcloud registration becoming trapped in local optima, thereby exacerbating drift during long-term and large-scale localization.

-🔸Extensive experiments demonstrate that our AC-LIO framework significantly promotes consistent convergence in state estimation compared to prior arts, with about 30.4% reduction in average RMSE over the second best result, leading to marked improvements in the accuracy of long-term and large-scale localization and mapping.
+🔸Extensive experiments demonstrate that our AC-LIO framework further enhances odometry accuracy compared to prior arts, with about 30.4% reduction in average RMSE over the second best result, leading to marked improvements in the accuracy of long-term and large-scale localization and mapping.

-🔸Extensive experiments demonstrate that our AC-LIO framework significantly promotes consistent convergence in state estimation compared to prior arts, with about 30.4% reduction in average RMSE over the second best result, leading to marked improvements in the accuracy of long-term and large-scale localization and mapping.
+🔸Extensive experiments demonstrate that our AC-LIO framework further enhances odometry accuracy compared to prior arts, with about 30.4% reduction in average RMSE over the second best result, leading to marked improvements in the accuracy of long-term and large-scale localization and mapping.

 (I) Accuracy and Criteria Validity Evaluation